OlegSanitskii/OlegSanitskii_101466133/README.md

-Main contains my curent version of the application.
-All exersize submisions are in brunches.
+Main contains the curent version of the application.
+All exercise submisions are in brunches.